How Mindvalley Free Courses Helped Me as a Special Needs Parent and as a Freelancer

 And the worst part is, I was so unaware.
-My blockage is so engraved that even if my life experienced some wins or losses, looking back, I could see a huge cork that blocks my potentials.
+My blockage is so engraved that even if my life experienced some wins or losses, looking back, I could see a huge cork that blocked my potential.

 I am running an invisible mouse wheel.
-I am climbing a ladder of someone else’s dream.
+I am climbing the ladder of someone else’s dream.

 Mindvalley masterclasses helped me tremendously.
-And didn’t I mentioned, they are free?
+And didn’t I mention, they are free?

 Yes, they have premium courses that are really expensive but the free courses are designed to benefit you even if you don’t pursue the paid ones.